ColumbiaRoad/journey-admin/README.md

-# journey-assistant-admin-panel
+# journey-admin

 React application serving as frontend for our Journey Assistant Shopify app.
 This app is using Shopify's [Ploaris](https://polaris.shopify.com/components/get-started#app) as well as Shopify's [EASDK](https://github.com/Shopify/polaris/blob/master/documentation/Embedded%20apps.md) for embedded Shopify apps.

 ## Proxies
 Proxy routes are configured in `static.json`, more info on how the file is structured can be found [here](https://github.com/heroku/heroku-buildpack-static).
 #### `/auth/`
-All requests sent to this endpoint will be proxied to the `/auth/` path of our [backend](https://github.com/ColumbiaRoad/journey-assistant-api).
+All requests sent to this endpoint will be proxied to the `/auth/` path of our [backend](https://github.com/ColumbiaRoad/journey-app).
 This is necessary because Shopify does not allow using different (sub)domains for the same app.

 #### `/api/`
-Similarly to the first proxy, requests sent to this endpoint will be proxied to the `/api/` path of our [backend](https://github.com/ColumbiaRoad/journey-assistant-api).
+Similarly to the first proxy, requests sent to this endpoint will be proxied to the `/api/` path of our [backend](https://github.com/ColumbiaRoad/journey-app).
 This allows our React app to save questionnaires in our database as well as accessing Shopify's API.
 By doing this, no client secrets or Shopify access tokens are needed on the frontend.

 ## Configured Scripts
 * `npm start` start server on port 3000